AprilMayCodes/100-Days/journal/round-1-log.md

 ## Day 30 - 02/10/2021

 * **Project you are working on:** [Math-Game](https://aprilblossoms.github.io/Math-Game/)
 * **Progress today:** Added player name prompt and a "congratulations {player name}" screen once the game is completed.
 A progress bar at the top that completes the game after 10 correct answers.
 Lots of styling stuff.
 Got images and a background, and finally figured out how to fix the spacing issues I was having trouble with.
 * **Challenges you faced:** Figuring out how to make the image move took me a minute.
 And the initial method I used to fix the spacing completely ruined the display of the equation so I had to find a different way to do that.
 Most of the issues I had today centered around.. uh, centering things lol, and just positioning them in general.
 But I think I have a better understanding of that now.
 * **Tasks for tomorrow:** Style the buttons that I've been putting off since I started this project.

-## Day 31
+## Day 31 - 02/11/2021

-* **Project you are working on:**
+* **Project you are working on:** [Math-Game](https://aprilblossoms.github.io/Math-Game/)
-* **Progress today:**
+* **Progress today:** Added autofocus on the inputs.
+Made a lot of style changes, added some background color to improve readability.
+Changed the progress bar to be based on % rather than px.
-* **Challenges you faced:**
+* **Challenges you faced:** Figuring out how to change the focus, and make it constantly on the input except at the start page.
-* **Tasks for tomorrow:**
+* **Tasks for tomorrow:** Refactoring

 ## Day 32